New vaccine trials continue in Wichita

-Wichita, Kan.
-(KSNW) – The COVID vaccine from Pfizer has been administered to some in Wichita.
+WICHITA, Kan.
+(KSNW) – The COVID-19 vaccine from Pfizer has been administered to some in Wichita.

 Work on other vaccines is still happening right now in Wichita as well.